-The third dimension as a means of communication and graphic representation of cultural heritage is increasingly used nowadays.
-The development of three-dimensional (3D) surveying and representation systems promoted the birth of new forms of documentation, dissemination of information and analysis of cultural heritage, in digital environments.
+Three-dimensional models are increasingly being used for the graphic representation of cultural heritage items.
+The development of three-dimensional (3D) surveying and representation systems promoted the birth of new forms of documenting, disseminating and analysing cultural heritage objects in digital environments.

-As for survey, reality-based acquisition systems provide nowadays dense and reliable 3D reconstructions of the objects of study.
-Laser scanning and photogrammetry are widely applied methodologies [1, 2] which yield the basic three-dimensional data to be used as input for the creation and development of digital models.
+Reality-based acquisition systems provide dense and reliable 3D reconstructions of the object of study.
+Laser scanning and photogrammetry are widely applied methodologies [1], [2] for capturing the basic 3D data to be used as input for the creation and development of digital models.

-Rather than the phase of acquisition of 3D survey data, which can be said to be well consolidated, the most recent studies concern the subsequent phase, dealing with the processing and elaboration of raw data obtained from the survey.
+While the acquisition of 3D survey data is a well-established practice, recent studies have explored the subsequent phase, which involves the processing and elaboration of raw data obtained from the survey.

 This representation phase, involving the reconstruction of the current or past form of a building based on survey acquisitions, requires a logical process.
-In fact, it is necessary to decode and to organize the raw information obtained from laser scanning or photogrammetric survey, in order to represent the morphological complexity of heritage buildings.
-This means recognizing the shape and geometry of the elements to be represented, as well as their mutual relationships, in order to build complete and intelligible representations [3].
+It is necessary to decode and organise the raw information obtained from laser scanning or photogrammetric survey in order to represent the morphological complexity of heritage buildings.
+It is necessary to understand the shape and geometry of the elements to be represented as well as their mutual relationships in order to build complete and intelligible representations [3].